noraj/firefox-extension-arch-search/README.md

 ArchLinux Forum (by author) Search     | `alforuma` | [AMO][arch-forum-a]
 ArchLinux Forum (by keywords) Search   | `alforumk` | [AMO][arch-forum-k]

+## Install

+- On ArchLinux: `pikaur -S firefox-extension-arch-search`
+- On any other OS: install the extensions manually via AMO (Addons MOzilla) following the links above

 ## Develop Locally

 * Clone the repo